Naval Air Station Pensacola shooting: Shooting

 Prior to the attack, at 6:39 a.m. a message on Twitter was posted by a user using the handle @M7MD_SHAMRANI, which declared hate for Americans due to its support of Israel.
 This message has not yet been verified as being posted by the perpetrator.

-The shooting began at 6:43am and was first reported at 6:51 a.m. when the suspect, armed with a 9mm Glock handgun and several extra magazines, opened fire in one of the classroom buildings.
+The shooting began at 6:43 a.m. and was first reported at 6:51 a.m. when the suspect, armed with a 9mm Glock handgun and several extra magazines, opened fire in one of the classroom buildings.
 During the incident he moved through two floors of the building, discharging his weapon on both.
 One of the victims was able to make his way away from the scene to alert the first response team of the location of the shooter amongst other details.
-The suspect was shot and killed at 6:58am after two deputies from the Escambia County Sheriff's Office and members of the base security force exchanged gunfire with him.
+The suspect was shot and killed at 6:58 a.m. after two deputies from the Escambia County Sheriff's Office and members of the base security force exchanged gunfire with him.

 The outside of the building was videotaped by another Saudi Arabian student while the shooting was occurring, as two additional Saudi Arabian students watched the shooting from a car.
 The student who was filming, and the other two students, had attended a dinner party hosted by the perpetrator prior to the attack.

 Victims

-The shooter killed three U.S. Navy sailors, and injured eight others who were taken to the hospital, including the two deputies who sustained gunshots to their limbs.
+The shooter killed three U.S. Navy sailors, and injured eight others who were taken to the hospital, including three of the responding police officers who sustained gunshots to their limbs.
 Of the deceased, two were declared dead at the navy base and the third, who was able to get to authorities and give them a description of the shooter, died at the hospital.

-The three victims who died from their injuries were a 19-year-old airman from St. Petersburg, Florida; a 23-year-old ensign and recent graduate of the United States Naval Academy from Coffee, Alabama; and a 21-year-old airman apprentice from Richmond Hill, Georgia.
+The three victims who died from their injuries were a 19-year-old airman from St. Petersburg, Florida; a 23-year-old ensign and recent graduate of the United States Naval Academy from Enterprise, Alabama; and a 21-year-old airman apprentice from Richmond Hill, Georgia.